NellyNakhero/POSIX_PThread-Mutex_locks-Semaphores./README.md

 # POSIX_PThread-Mutex_locks-Semaphores.
-Process/Thread synchronization using the Mutex locks, and Semaphores., Usage of POSIX PThread library, Read/Write to files with C/C++
+Process/Thread synchronization using the Mutex locks, and Semaphores, Usage of POSIX PThread library, Read/Write to files with C/C++

 <h1> Objectives </h1>
 <ol>